Marko Rakonjac

-Marko Rakonjac (Марко Ракоњац; born 25 April 2000) is a Montenegrin professional footballer who plays as a centre-forward for Red Star Belgrade on loan from Russian Premier League club Lokomotiv Moscow.
+Marko Rakonjac (Марко Ракоњац; born 25 April 2000) is a Montenegrin professional footballer who plays as a centre-forward for Greek Super League club OFI.

 Club career

 On 28 April 2022, Rakonjac signed a four-year contract with Russian Premier League club Lokomotiv Moscow, beginning in the 2022–23 season.

 On 2 February 2023, Rakonjac returned to Serbia to join Red Star Belgrade on loan until the end of the season with the option to buy.

+On 27 July 2023, Rakonjac moved on a new season-long loan to TSC with an option to buy.

+On 2 July 2024, Rakonjac moved on a new loan to Diósgyőr in Hungary.

+On 4 July 2025, Rakonjac's contract with Lokomotiv was terminated by mutual consent.

+On 3 August 2025, Rakonjac signed a two-year contract with OFI in Greece.

 International career

-Rakonjac was called in Montenegro U15, Montenegro U17, Montenegro U18, Montenegro U19 and Montenegro U21 national team squads before becoming part of Montenegro national football team, and debuting as a substitution in a friendly win against Greece.
+Rakonjac was capped for the Montenegro U17, U19 and U21 national team squads before becoming part of Montenegro national football team, and debuting as a substitution in a friendly win against Greece.